Using the Environment to Understand non-Markovian Open Quantum Systems: Process Tensors

 \section{Process Tensors}

+To be able to show the full utility of the approach derived above we need to make use of a concrete method which is able to accurately provide us with the required correlation functions of system observables.
+To that end we employ the processes tensor formalism which we outline below.
+We emphasise at this point that any method capable of calculating these correlation functions can be used.

-The process tensor formalism is a general operational approach to non-Markovian open quantum systems~\cite{Pollock2018}.
-It supposes a finite set of control operations act on the system at a sequence of time points, such as the preparation of a particular state or a projective measurement for example.
+In this section we review the process tensor formalism, which is a general operational approach to non-Markovian open quantum systems~\cite{Pollock2018}.
+It supposes a finite set of control operations act on the system at a sequence of time points, such as the preparation of a particular state or a projective measurement.
 The process tensor has two indices for each time at which a control operation can be applied.
 It therefore allows the computation of any multi-time correlation function of system operators by inserting control operations at the corresponding times.

-For Gaussian environments it has been shown that the process tensor can be efficiently calculated by contracting a tensor network~\cite{Jorgensen2019exploiting,TimeEvolvingMPO}.
+For Gaussian environments it has been shown that the process tensor can be efficiently calculated by contracting a tensor network~\cite{Jorgensen2019exploiting,OQuPy} (see also Fig.~\ref{fig:networks} which we will discuss in detail shortly).
 This is done by an alternative contraction order of the TEMPO network originally derived in Ref.~\cite{strathearn2017efficient} as a representation of the quasi-adiabatic path integral (QUAPI) method~\cite{makri1995tensor}.
 The process tensor fully captures the non-Markovian nature of the interaction of the system with its environment and is therefore challenging to compute.
-Once obtained, however, it can be used repeatedly to compute any multi-time correlation at very little cost.
+Once obtained, however, it can be used repeatedly to compute any multi-time correlation function at very little added numerical cost.
 With this, we have a tool at hand to evaluate the occupation, Eq.~\eqref{eq:occinf}, with moderate computational effort.
-In the following, we briefly outline the form of the TEMPO tensor network and then explain how it can be adapted to compute the process tensor.
+In the following, and with reference to Fig.~\ref{fig:networks}, we outline the form of the TEMPO tensor network and then explain how it can be adapted to compute the process tensor.
 We refer the reader to~\cite{strathearn2017efficient,strathearn2020modelling} for more details on the derivation of the network and how it can be efficiently contracted.

-The TEMPO network can be understood in terms of superoperators beginning from a discretisation of Eq.~\eqref{eq:redeom} with Eq.~\eqref{eq:influence} substituted.
-We perform a symmetrised Trotter splitting between the system and interaction parts:
+The TEMPO network can be understood in terms of superoperators beginning from a discretisation of Eq.~\eqref{eq:redeom} with Eq.~\eqref{eq:influence} substituted:

+We move back into the Schr\"odinger picture and perform a symmetrised second-order Trotter splitting between the system and interaction parts: